TomMaullin/BLMM/README.md

 ### Running the Analysis

-An analysis can either be run in parallel on a computing cluster or in serial (one block after another).
-The below sections describe both scenarios.

 #### Running an analysis in parallel

-To run an analysis in parallel, log into the cluster you wish to run it on and ensure that `fsl` and `fsl_sub` are in the environment.
+To run an analysis in parallel, log into the cluster you wish to run it on and ensure that `fsl` and `fsl_sub` are loaded in the environment.
 On the `rescomp` cluster this can be done like so:

 ```
 module add fsl